 wwwsubdomain as a

-- Once the DNS records are set up, navigate to SSL/TLS and click Origin Server.
+- Once the DNS records are set up, navigate to SSL/TLS in Cloudflare and click Origin Server.

 - Under the Origin Certificates section, if you haven't already, click Create Certificate.
 Leave the default settings and click Next